Diversity Training: Tips & Resources

 5. Follow Up

 You can't look at training as one and done.
+You need to be realistic in your approach.
 Ultimately, the goal is to build a company culture that has diversity and inclusion embedded within it - it takes more than a single training to accomplish that, and requires senior leaders leading by example and living these values each day.

 Here are a couple quick tips that might help you get started: